PriyankaAsthana/PriyankaAsthana/README.md

 ## ✨ Fun Facts

-- 🦾 I’m as excited about robotics and hardware as I am about software!
+- 🦾 I love robotics and tinkering with hardware just as much as I love software!
-- 🎨 I paint and create digital art when I need a creative recharge.
+- 🎨 I enjoy painting and digital art when I'm not coding.
-- 🌏 Always up for hackathons, code jams, and new adventures.
+- 🌏 Always up for a hackathon or a coding jam session.

 ---